AlexanderBeyn/kb/README.md

 # Show tasks in the "done" column containing "great task":
 kb show %done "/great task"

+# Show tasks from all columns containing "excellent":
+kb show %* /excellent

 # Add a new task to the default column:
 kb add This is my new task